 <% binding.pry %>to make sure instance variables are being passed to the view correctly.

 building a form in the view and using

 binding.pryin the controller to verify params.

 I added Bootstrap at the end of the Fwitter lab and decided to include it early on with this project.
 The CLI project was fun but I was ready to make an actual web app and adding styling to it would make it feel all the more real as I was building it.
 I used the Lumen theme from Bootswatch; which was straightforward to add to the project by including the

 I wanted to use something more than a

 <textarea> tag for the entry content.
-I searched for both markdown and WYSIWYG editors.
-After trying a few I settled on the Bootstrap WYSIWYG editor by summernote.
+I searched for both Markdown and WYSIWYG editors.
+After trying a few I settled on the Bootstrap WYSIWYG editor by Summernote.
 It was by far the most straightforward one to include and it has great documentation.

 Overall, this was a very fun project.
-It was hard at times but well worth it to take an idea for an app I wanted to seeing it in front of me with the features I had in mind!
+It was hard at times but well worth it to take an idea for an app I wanted to see it in front of me with the features I had in mind!
 Well, most of the features…. a code editor with syntax highlighting would be nice!
 The Summernote Syntax Highlighting plugin and Ace editor look promising.

 I’m still using Quiver (I have too many notes and snippets to switch) but I recently realized you can link to individual notes in MacOS, even from outside of the Quiver app!

 My next step is to deploy this app to Heroku.
 It helped solve a problem for me and hopefully, it will help other developers on their coding journey.